CapacitorSet/box-js/README.md

 }
 ```

-Rerun the analysis\tit will fail again, telling you what exactly was not implemented.
+Rerun the analysis: it will fail again, telling you what exactly was not implemented.

 ```
 1 Jan 00:00:00 - WinHttpRequest.open not implemented!